AlyAzeemi/InstagramBot/README.md

 # InstagramBot
 Based off of Colorscreams grayvee bot.
 This will pickup posts from the given tag list in info.txt, visit them and like or comment alternatively.
+Note: This uses implicit wait statements so a slower network than the one this was designed for will cause the script to timeout and crash.

 # Instructions
 1. Run CreateFiles.py